Wi-Fi 8: an invisible revolution...

 As Wi-Fi 7 is just beginning to be deployed in professional environments, the industry is already preparing for the next step: Wi-Fi 8 (IEEE 802.11bn).

-At first glance, this new generation may seem confusing: no record speeds, no spectacular figures to display on a product sheet.
-And yet, Wi-Fi 8 may well be the most important generation since Wi-Fi 6.
+At first glance, this new generation may seem confusing: no new record speeds, no spectacular figures to display on a product sheet.
+And yet, Wi-Fi 8 could very well be the most important generation since Wi-Fi 6.

 Why?
-Because it no longer seeks to break theoretical records, but to solve real Wi-Fi problems on the ground.
+Because it no longer seeks to break theoretical records, but to solve the real problems of Wi-Fi on the ground.

 For several generations, the evolution of Wi-Fi has often been summarized by a single metric: maximum throughput.

-👉 Wi-Fi 8 deliberately breaks with this logic.
+👉 Wi-Fi 8 deliberately breaks away from this logic.

 According to MediaTek, one of the main players in the standard, the maximum PHY throughput of Wi-Fi 8 will be similar to that of Wi-Fi 7.